binder-project/binder-control/README.md

 This Kubernetes VM will only be accessible on the local machine, and will not be accessible through the `binder-web` interface -- it should only be used for testing `binder-deploy-kubernetes` during development.

+#### Kubernetes Cluster

+`binder-control start-service kube-cluster`

+The `kube-cluster` service will prompt the user for a set of cluster configuration parameters (cloud provider, cluster size, etc.) before creating a Kubernetes cluster.
+The cluster creation process will take ~5 minutes, after which the standard Kubernetes control commands can be issued through the [`kubectl.sh`](services/kube-cluster/kubernetes/cluster/kubectl.sh) script, which will be downloaded the first time `kube-cluster` is started.

+Stopping `kube-cluster` will permanently destroy the cluster, so make sure any important data (such as data stored in Kubernetes volumes) are backed up.

+_IMPORTANT: `kube-cluster` must be passed a desired cluster size, and creating a cluster with many nodes can get very **expensive**.
+Checkout out the [GCE pricing guide](https://cloud.google.com/compute/pricing) to make sure your cluster size matches your budget._

 ### prerequisites
  1. _PM2_: `npm install pm2 -g`